martinkersner/martinkersner.github.io/_posts/2014-12-08-Implementation-of-Multi-Thresholding-Image-Segmentation-Using-Genetic-Algorithm.markdown

 #### Initialization

-This part of code is found at `ga_segmentation.m`.
-There are few settings which can affect the result of algorithm.
+This part of code can be found at `ga_segmentation.m`.
+There are few settings which affect the result of algorithm.

 * *n_population*: size of population; contains different solutions
 * *n_iterations*: number of iterations; algorithm terminates after all iterations are done